Deep Learning-based CSI Feedback for RIS-assisted Multi-user Systems: System Model

 \subsection{Conventional DL-based Digital CSI Feedback Process}

-Here, we assume that the UE knows the perfect CSI and focuses on the CSI feedback.
-For most DL-based CSI feedback methods, once the UE obtains channel matrix $\textbf{H}$, an NN is first used to compress the CSI, which directly outputs the measurement vectors with 32-bit floating point numbers.
-Then, the following quantization module generates the bitstreams, which are fed back to the BS immediately.
-Subsequently, the BS reconstructs the CSI from the measurement vectors disturbed by the quantization noise.
-The entire process can be expressed as
+We assume that the UE has estimated the CSI.
+After acquiring the channel matrix ${\bf H}_k$, UE employs an NN for CSI compression, producing measurement vectors in 32-bit floating point format.
+These vectors are then quantized, generating bitstreams that are promptly sent back to the BS.
+The BS then reconstructs the CSI, considering the quantization noise.
+This entire procedure is captured by:

-where $f_{\rm en}(\cdot)$ and $ f_{\rm de}(\cdot)$ represent the DL-based compression (encoder) and decompression (decoder) operations at the UE and the BS, respectively; $\mathcal{Q}$ and $\mathcal{D}$ denote the quantization and the dequantization \footnote{The dequantization means reconstructing the quantized measurement vectors using the feedback bits and it is lossless.} operations, respectively; $\Theta_{\rm en}$ and $\Theta_{\rm de}$ are the parameters at the NN-based encoder at the UE and the decoder at the BS, respectively.
-The final feedback overhead, that is, the bitstream length, is derived through the compression ratio and the number of quantization bits as
+where $f_{\rm en}(\cdot)$ and $f_{\rm de}(\cdot)$ denote the DL-based compression (encoder) and decompression (decoder) functions of the UE and BS respectively. ${\sf Q}$ and ${\sf D}$ symbolize the quantization and dequantization operations\footnote{Dequantization involves losslessly reconstructing quantized measurement vectors using feedback bits.}.
+Parameters $\Theta_{\rm en}$ and $\Theta_{\rm de}$ correspond to the UE's NN-based encoder and the BS's decoder, respectively.